Quantum Modularity for a Closed Hyperbolic 3-Manifold: The manifold

-\ee We see that up to a factor of $-q^{1/2}$, this is the $\widehat{Z}$--series associated to $4_1(-1,2)$~\cite{GukovMan} given in equation~\eqref{zhatGM}.
-We can use a formula for the two variable series of Gukov-Manolescu found by Park~\cite{GGMW,Park} to prove the equality.
-Indeed, following the notation of~\cite{GukovMan,Park}, we have \be
+We see that up to a factor of $-q^{1/2}$, this is the $\widehat{Z}$-series associated to $4_1(-1,2)$~\cite{GukovMan} given in equation~\eqref{zhatGM}.
+We can use a formula for the two variable series of Gukov--Manolescu found by Park~\cite{GGMW,Park} to prove the equality.
+Indeed, following the notation of~\cite{GukovMan,Park}, we have

-\ee and so \be
+and so